 - one shallot or fresh onion

-- vegetable stock or water, just enough
+- vegetable stock or water, to taste

-- fresh Marjoram, just enough
+- fresh Marjoram, to taste

 Prepare the dough: Finely chop the Marjoram.
 Pour the flour on the work surface, the extra virgin olive oil, the chopped Marjoram and a pinch of salt.
 Then add the warm water a little at a time, knead vigorously.
 Add water and continue to knead until the dough is dry, elastic, even and smooth.
 Wrap it in plastic wrap and let it rest at room temperature for at least 30 minutes.
 After this time, you will see that the dough became soft and malleable.
 By hand or with a machine to make the dough pull the sheets (with I arrive at number six) and prepare the noodles cut with a knife or with a special die.
 Keep the dough on a cloth sprinkled with semolina and in cool, dry place until ready to use it.